roydejong/timbot/voice.md

 ### Shut up

-Tag Timbot and tell it to "shut up" or "stop".
+Tag or mention Timbot and tell it to shut up.
 All playback will be stopped.
-For example:
+For example, these all work:

     @Timbot shut up
+    shut up Timbot
+    timbot shutup